Strategically speaking, the Spring of 1918 found all three belligerents on the Western Front in reversed states of mind.

 Lastly the junior officer, who I have fitted out with a "Rotzkocher" (translated harmlessly into English as: pipe) is trying to work out the … er, ah.. way to the vital rail junction at Hazebrouck.
 No matter, because when they do get there, they'll be "refused entrance", … better not even mention those mirage-like channel ports.

 Initiated on the 9th April and ending twenty days later, Operation Georgette gouged out a salient some 10 miles deep and 16 miles long into the British and French lines.
-However, burdened with their own problems in the face of an allied fighting retreat - including some tenacious defensive actions, it's no wonder the whole shebang ground to a halt.
+However, burdened with their own problems and up against an enemy's fighting retreat - including some tenacious defensive actions by the allies, it's no wonder the whole shebang ground to a halt.

 So then, another one bites the dust.